BYLAWS of the

 Article VII: REMOVAL OF OFFICERS

-Ten percent of the Regular Members will have the right to request a Special Board Meeting for the purpose of removal of the Director.
-A majority vote of the members will be needed for removal of the Director.
+Ten percent of the Regular Members will have the right to request a Special Board Meeting for the purpose of the removal of a Director or officer.
+A majority vote of the members will be needed for removal of a Director or Officer.

 Article VIII: STANDING COMMITTEE